ascherer/web/knuth-pdf.md

 Although not all the texts here are written or maintained by Donald Knuth, it is more convenient for everything to be collected in one place for reading and searching.
-And they all stem from the system that Knuth created.
+They all stem from the system that Knuth created.
 The central entry point is the ‘index’ file, with links to the individual documents, either in HTML or in PDF format.